AustinBlackwood/to-do-list/readme.md

 1. Event listeners need to be readded on page refresh, they do not stick around.

-2. An entire HTML element along with its children can be stored into local storgage as a string with the 'outerhtml' property.
-This allowed me to load the whole container at once rather than iterating through key/value pairs, appending them to the document separately. .
+2. An entire HTML element along with its children can be stored into local storgage (as a string) with the 'outerhtml' property.
+This allowed me to load the whole container at once rather than iterating through key/value pairs and having to append them to the document separately.
 On page load the container is replaced by the one in localstorage.